Botanical Name: Panax quinquefolius

 A low dose of 200 mg, which can be increased gradually up to 600 mg daily, is often recommended when commercial capsules of American ginseng are used.

-The great popularity and value of American ginseng has resulted in the plant´s extinction in much of its native habitat.
+The great popularity and value of American ginseng have resulted in the plant´s extinction in much of its native habitat.
 If the plant is found in the wild allow it to grow in peace, and don’t buy roots that are labeled “wild American ginseng”.

 Possible Side Effects and Interactions of American Ginseng